 EF: When the Cold War ended, and the walls and fences came down, people noticed something interesting.

 RM: That’s reporter Emmett FitzGerald.

 EF: This neglected strip of land had become a productive ecosystem.
 With forests, and fields, it was a haven.
 Particularly for migratory birds.

 RM: Soon after the Berlin wall fell, conservationists from East and West came together to protect this accidental refuge for birds and animals.

 EF: Because the no man’s land was so long, they realized that it could link habitats throughout central Europe.
 Today, the so-called “European Greenbelt” traces the path of the old Iron Curtain.
 It connects national parks, and nature preserves, and helps animals move around in a landscape dominated by humans.
 It’s what’s known as a wildlife corridor.

 LM: Wildlife corridors can link two extremely large habitats like two national parks or two national forests, or a national forest and a national park.
 Say, across a very large freeway.
 Or it can link relatively small fragments of habitats within very developed metropolitan areas.

 EF: That’s Louise Mozingo.
-Chair of the Department of Landscape Architecture and Environmental Planning, at the University of California, Berkeley.
+She’s Chair of the Department of Landscape Architecture and Environmental Planning at the University of California, Berkeley.
 And she says that a wildlife corridor doesn’t have to be a massive greenway through Europe.